Xilinx/Vitis_Libraries/security/docs/src/guide_L1/internals/sha3.rst

    :align: center

-As we can see from the figures, hash calculation in both SHA-3 and SHAKE is much different from SHA-1 and SHA-2.
+As seen from the figures, hash calculation in both SHA-3 and SHAKE is much different from SHA-1 and SHA-2.
 Since the internal state array is updated iteratively (by the input message) and used in the next permutation, it cannot be partitioned into block generation part and digest part.